tomahawk-player/tomahawk-resolvers/HACKING.md

 ### Licensing

-Tomahawk resolvers are considered derivative works of Tomahawk, specifically through the previously mentioned `tomahawk.js` and `QtScriptResolver.h` files.
-These files are released under a GNU General Public License, version 3 or later.
+Tomahawk resolvers are _not_ considered derivative works of Tomahawk.
+The resolver API is public, and resolvers could potentially be used without Tomahawk.
+The previously mentioned `tomahawk.js` file is non-copyleft open source, released under a permissive X11-style license.

-Thus, developers who release a resolver are expected to
-* release the resolver code they produce under a license compatible with Tomahawk, and specifically with Tomahawk's resolver interface, and
-* add a copyright and licensing statement at the beginning of those resolver file(s) that interface with Tomahawk, with a wording that makes their licensing (and compatibility) clear.

-Exceptions to this requirement can be evaluated upon request by the Tomahawk team.
+Developers who create and release a resolver have no further obligation as far as licensing and distribution is concerned.

 ## Packaging resolvers